hartenthaler/hh_extended_family/readme.md

 * optional print/PDF button that opens a print-optimized view for the currently selected filter
 * optional "copy to clippings cart" action with support for huhwt-cce or the module's internal fallback action
 * optional mouseover information for each shown person's relationship path to the proband
+* configurable tab loading, either on first click by Ajax or directly with the individual page
 * configurable handling of empty family parts
 * full or shortened display name of the proband
 * configurable place-name format in event boxes, including full place names, city-only display, and city plus ISO country code